ichisemasashi/readHyLang/ALispProgrammerLivingInPython/tmp.md

 solve a problem as we experiment with code.
 I try to avoid up front time spent on work that I will have to re-work or even toss out.

-### [](#leanpub-auto-hy-is-python-but-with-a-lisp-syntax){.anchor-link}Hy is Python, But With a Lisp Syntax {#leanpub-auto-hy-is-python-but-with-a-lisp-syntax}
+### Hy is Python, But With a Lisp Syntax

 When I need a library for a Hy project I search for Python libraries and either write a thin Hy language "wrapper" around the Python library or just call the Python APIs directly from Hy code.
 You will see many examples of both approaches in this book.

-### [](#leanpub-auto-how-this-book-reflects-my-views-on-artificial-intelligence-and-the-future-of-society-and-technology){.anchor-link}How This Book Reflects My Views on Artificial Intelligence and the Future of Society and Technology {#leanpub-auto-how-this-book-reflects-my-views-on-artificial-intelligence-and-the-future-of-society-and-technology}
+### How This Book Reflects My Views on Artificial Intelligence and the Future of Society and Technology

 Since starting work on AI in 1982 I have seen the field progress from a niche technology where even international conferences had small